Omineca Mining and Metals (CVE:OMM) Shares Down 17.6% – Time to Sell?

-Omineca Mining and Metals Ltd. (CVE:OMM – Get Free Report)’s stock price dropped 17.6% during trading on Friday .
-The company traded as low as C$0.07 and last traded at C$0.07.
-Approximately 137,017 shares traded hands during trading, a decline of 9% from the average daily volume of 149,839 shares.
+Omineca Mining and Metals Ltd. (CVE:OMM – Get Free Report)’s stock price traded down 17.6% on Friday .
+The stock traded as low as C$0.07 and last traded at C$0.07.
+137,017 shares traded hands during mid-day trading, a decline of 9% from the average session volume of 149,839 shares.
 The stock had previously closed at C$0.09.

 Omineca Mining and Metals Stock Down 17.6 %